-Staff helped patients be involved in decisions about their care and were aware of the requirements under the Equality Act:
+Staff helped patients be involved in decisions about their care and were aware of the Accessible Information Standards (The Accessible Information Standard is a requirement to make sure that patients and their carers can access and understand the information they are given):

 - Interpretation services were available for patients who did not have English as a first language.
 We saw notices in the reception areas, including in languages other than English, informing patients this service was available.
-Patients were also told about multi-lingual staff that might be able to support them. - Staff communicated with patients in a way that they could understand, for example, communication aids and easy read materials were available.
+Patients were also told about multi-lingual staff who might be able to support them. - The practice had a hearing loop system.